comraderoyce/and-wells/content/writing/checklists.md

 toc = false
 author = "Royce"
 title = "Checklists"
-date = "2021-10-14"
+date = "2021-10-07"
 category = "notes"
 description = "a list of checklists" url = "/checklists/"

 +++

-Checklists are heavily used in critical industries where small mistakes will lead to loss of life.
-For example, checklists are used heavily in aviation, astronomical engineering, and nuclear power plants.
+Checklists are used in critical industries where small mistakes will lead to loss of life.
+For example, checklists feature heavily in aviation, aerospace engineering, and nuclear power plants.

-Checklist use and format can supply lessosns for other industries that can benefit from eliminating errors in procedural tasks.
+Other industries can use checklists to elimninate errors in procedural tasks.

 Here are some example checklists.